Career Options for Dance Majors

 - Dancer in a major arts organizations, such as a ballet company, opera house, or musical theater company

 - Notator to preserve the choreography and repertoire for those companies

-- Dancer in a large-scale theme park, Las Vegas production or smaller productions on a cruise line
+- Dancer at a large-scale theme park, Las Vegas production, or smaller production on a cruise line

 - Dancer for music videos and commercials